nikku1234/beautiful-jekyll/aboutme.md

 This guy is awesome ;)

-He is happy to collaborate.
-Drop in a mail, if you think he can collaborate on your projects.
+I am happy to collaborate.
+Drop in a mail, if you think we can collaborate on projects.